 - appropriate alignment between institutional priorities and technology goals;

 - realistic assessment of the costs and benefits of each goal;

 - relative importance of the goals to one another (prioritization);

 The groups that review and help to refine the list of goals include:

 - President's Senior Staff;

 - Computing Policy Committee (CPC);

 All Reed students were invited to provide input to the planning process via an online questionnaire.
-A copy of the 2009 questionnaire can be downloaded here.
+Download a copy of a past questionnaire.

-The final list of goals is made available to the entire college community and feedback is solicited.
+The final list of goals is made available to the entire college community–including the board of trustees–and feedback is solicited.